hankhank10/loglink-docs/docs/index.md

 # Introduction to LogLink

-LogLink allows you to quickly and easily send text, images and locations from mobile apps (eg Telegram or WhatsApp) directly to your [Logseq](https://logseq.com/) graph.
+LogLink allows you to quickly and easily send text, images and locations from mobile apps (eg Telegram or WhatsApp) directly to your [Logseq](https://logseq.com/) or [Obsidian](https://obsidian.md] graph.

 ## Demo